liquity/dev/README.md

 _**Critical collateral ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

-_**Borrower:**_ an externally owned account or contract that locks collateral in a trove and issues CLV tokens to their own address.They “borrow” CLV tokens against their ETH collateral.
+_**Borrower:**_ an externally owned account or contract that locks collateral in a trove and issues LUSD tokens to their own address.They “borrow” CLV tokens against their ETH collateral.

-_**Depositor:**_ an externally owned account or contract that has assigned CLV tokens to the Stability Pool, in order to earn returns from liquidations, and receive GT token issuance.
+_**Depositor:**_ an externally owned account or contract that has assigned LUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive LQTY token issuance.

-_**Redemption:**_ the act of swapping CLV tokens with the system, in return for an equivalent value of ETH.
-Any account with a CLV token balance may redeem them, whether or not they are a borrower.
+_**Redemption:**_ the act of swapping LUSD tokens with the system, in return for an equivalent value of ETH.
+Any account with a LUSD token balance may redeem them, whether or not they are a borrower.

-When CLV is redeemed for ETH, the ETH is always withdrawn from the lowest collateral troves, in ascending order of their collateral ratio.
-A redeemer can not selectively target troves with which to swap CLV for ETH.
+When LUSD is redeemed for ETH, the ETH is always withdrawn from the lowest collateral troves, in ascending order of their collateral ratio.
+A redeemer can not selectively target troves with which to swap LUSD for ETH.

-_**Repayment:**_ when a borrower sends CLV tokens to their own trove, reducing their debt, and increasing their collateral ratio.
+_**Repayment:**_ when a borrower sends LUSD tokens to their own trove, reducing their debt, and increasing their collateral ratio.

 _**Retrieval:**_ when a borrower with an active trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateral ratio, or closing their trove (if they have zero debt and withdraw all their ETH)